DS3Lab/LambdaML/README.md

 ### Hybrid framework.

-In addition to storage services, LambdaML also implements a hybrid architecture --- one VM acts as a parameter server and serverless instances communicate with the VM.
+In addition to storage services, $\lambda$-ML also implements a hybrid architecture --- one VM acts as a parameter server and serverless instances communicate with the VM.
 - Launch parameter server. see [thrift_ps/start_service.py](thrift_ps/start_service.py)
 - Communication interfaces: ping/register/pull/push/delete.

 ## Usage

-The general usage of LambdaML:
+The general usage of $\lambda$-ML:
 1. Partition the dataset and upload to S3.
 2. Create a trigger Lambda function and an execution Lambda function.
 3. Set configurations (e.g., dataset location) and hyperparameters (e.g., learning rate).